Skip to Content

 Students should be prepared to bring their personal laptops, but we are happy to provide loaner laptops to students.

-As this program is only for one week, we do not sponsor visas.
+As this program is only for one week, we do not sponsor visas or any travel arrangements.

 Will housing and transportation be provided?